prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 Read the **Challenge Rules** located at the bottom of this page.
 By participating in this challenge, you agree to be bound by these Challenge Rules.

 **The Golang Challenge is free and registration is not required**.
-You can enter the challenge by posting as a comment to the Golang challenge blog post that will appear every month, the following:
+You can enter the challenge by posting your solution details only on 14th or 15th of the same month [here](https://github.com/IndianGuru/Golang-Challenge-1).

-* Your name
-* Your GitHub id
-* Brief description of what you do
-* Country of Residence